 Para leer este contenido en español visita www.avesmas.org

-Latin America and the Caribbean contains over 50% of the Earth's biodiversity.
-However, the region has experienced the greatest biodiversity decline compared to any other region on the planet, with more than 90% lost since 1970.
+Latin America and the Caribbean contain more than 50 percent of Earth's biodiversity.
+However, in the past 50 years, the region has experienced the greatest biodiversity decline of anywhere on the planet, suffering a more than 90 percent drop in wildlife abundance.